BioBoost/course-linux-essentials/docs/b-the-filesystem/01-the-filesystem/README.md

 The **Linux File system Hierarchy Standard** (checkout [Filesystem Hierarchy Standard](http://www.pathname.com/fhs/)), or FHS for short, is a prescriptive standard maintained by the Linux Foundation that establishes the organizational layout that Linux distributions should uphold for **interoperability**, **ease of administration**, and the **ability to implement cross-distro applications reliably**.

 ::: tip Everything is a File
 One important thing to mention when dealing with these systems is that Linux implements just about **everything as a file**.
-This means that a text file is a file, a directory is a file (simply a list of other files), a printer is represented by a file (the device drivers can send anything written to the printer file to the physical printer), a serial port is a file, etc.
+This means that a text file is a file, a directory is a file (simply a list of other files), a printer is represented by a file (the device drivers can send anything written to the printer file to the physical printer), a serial port is a file, commands and applications are files, etc.

 Although this is in some cases an oversimplification, it informs us of the approach that the designers of the system encouraged: passing text and bytes back and forth and being able to apply similar strategies for editing and accessing diverse components.
 :::